GreptimeTeam/docs/docs/en/v0.4/reference/sql/copy.md

 ### `CONNECTION` Option

-`COPY FROM` also supports import data from cloud storages like S3.
+`COPY FROM` also supports importing data from cloud storage services like S3.
 See [connect-to-s3](#connect-to-s3) for more detail.

 ## Connect to S3